 Are you thinking to give your cooking den a new look and wondering Is It Cheaper To Paint Or Reface Kitchen Cabinet?

-To be honest, painting cabinets provides an instant face-lift to the kitchen.
-It is easy, quick, and cheap option that many opt for.
+To be honest, painting cabinets provide an instant face-lift to the kitchen.
+It is an easy, quick, and cheap option to consider.

-However, I opted to reface the cabinets that had their lifespan nearing to the end.
+I chose to reface the cabinets that were nearing their end of life.

 What is Kitchen Cabinet Refacing?

 Cabinet refacing is a cheaper method of achieving incredible results for your kitchen.
-It involves replacement of old cabinet doors, drawers, knobs, and handles with a factory finished hardwood paneling.
+It involves the replacement of old cabinet doors, drawers, knobs, and handles with factory-finished hardwood paneling.

-TIP : Deciding which road to take, It all depends about your cabinets surface condition and if you are bored with design of your current kitchen fronts.
+TIP: When you Decie which road to take, ask yourself in what condition is your cabinet surface and if you are bored with design of your current kitchen fronts?

 Here are a few pros and cons of painting or refacing cabinets:

 Pros and Cons of Kitchen Cabinet Painting or Refacing